LinhDancute/minimal-portfolio/index.md

 ### Introduction

-Developed a comprehensive online flight ticket booking system utilizing a microservices architecture, with service communication managed through `HttpClientFactory`.
+Designed and implemented an online flight ticket booking system, reducing system response time by 25% through the use of a microservices architecture with HttpClientFactory for efficient service communication.
 The system is designed using the MVC pattern and supports operation across multiple local environments.

 **Key Components**